-LGBTQ+ higher risk drinkers who had previous negative experiences in accessing healthcare services are less likely to seek help or advice would you be to use the following support services?
-Base: LGBTQ+ adults who drink and score higher risk (16+) on the AUDIT and cited 'any' negative experience accessing healthcare services (n=141); LGBTQ+ adults who drink and score higher risk (16+) on the AUDIT and cited 'none of the above' to a list of negative experiences accessing healthcare service (n=154).
-Negative experiences included: difficu es included: difficulty gaining access to healthcare, inappropriate curiosity, specific needs ignored, receiving unequal treatment, foregoing treatment for fear of discrimination etc
+Question: If you needed support or advice about alcohol (either on your own behalf or on behalf of someone close to you), how likely would you be to use the following support services?
+Base: LGBTQ- adults who drink and score higher risk (16-) on the AUDIT and cited 'only negative experience accessing healthcare services (n-141); LGBTQ- adults who drink and score higher risk (16-) on the AUDIT and cited 'none of the above' to a list of negative experiences accessing healthcare service (n-154).
+Negative experiences included: difficulty gaining access to healthcare, inappropriate curiosity, specific needs ignored, receiving unequal treatment, foregoing treatment for fear of discrimination etc.